Top 13 Historical Places in Pakistan That You Must Visit

 “The history of all previous societies has been the history of class struggles”~ Karl Marx

 Pakistan is located on the northwestern side of the South Asian subcontinent.
 The soil of this place has been a place of attraction for many tourists since ages.
 It’s a profound blend of landscapes, like forests, deserts, and plateaus extending from the coastal areas of the Arabian Sea.
 According to Britannica, Pakistan has ranked 33rd for having a total area of 881,889 km2 (340,509 sq mi) with a total of 97.14% lands, 2.86% water, 1046 km (650 mi) coastline, and four borders associated with Afghanistan to the northwest and north, Iran to the west, China to the northeast, and India to the east and southeast.
+You can also read about majestic mountain ranges in Pakistan.

 Pakistan is a country that is ruled by a lot of empires including Alexander the Great, the Seleucid, Maurya, Kushan, the Hindu Shahi, the Umayyad Caliphate in southern regions, the Ghaznavids, the Mughals, the Delhi Sultanate, the Durrani Empire, and the Sikh Empires.
 Every empire has its history and places (forts, mosques, roads, gardens) that were built by the “king” of that time.
 For example, Badshahi Mosque, Taj Mahal, and Hiran Minar were built during the Mughal Empire.
 Similarly, the Rohtas fort was built by Sher Shah Suri during the Suri Empire.
 Get to know about Real Estate Companies in Pakistan.